 Moreover, running water excessively and creating a lot of condensation can lead to a mold or mildew problem, especially if the moisture settles into porous surfaces, such as wood.
 Not to mention it wastes a lot of water, which is both environmentally unfriendly and expensive.
 Consequently, it's not an effective solution to your heating problem.
 As soon as you turn off the water, any heat it did generate will dissipate quickly.

 Turning on the Oven

-But because an oven is a heat source, you might be tempted to try using your oven to heat your apartment, too.
-This is a bad idea for a few reasons:
+Because an oven is a heat source, you might be tempted to try using it to heat your apartment, too.
+This is a bad idea for a few reasons.

-Candles can add some accent lighting along with a certain ambiance and aroma to your space.
+Candles can add some accent lighting along with ambiance and possibly aroma to your space.
 But you shouldn't rely on candles to heat your apartment.
-For starters, while candles do add some extra warmth to apartments, it's almost certainly not enough to do the trick if your apartment heat isn't working properly to begin with.
-Candles also pose a high risk of fire.

 For starters, while the flames do generate a bit of heat, it almost certainly won't be enough to make you feel warmer if your apartment heat isn't working properly.
 Even if you light a lot of candles, they still won't have the power to warm a space like a wood-burning fireplace often can.

 Candles also pose a high fire risk.
 Every additional candle you light increases the chances that a candle will tip over, spark, or otherwise ignite an even larger fire in your apartment.
 Plus, hot wax can drip and become a burn hazard to you as well as to your furnishings.
 So save just a few candles for creating a cozy vibe rather than serving as actual heat generators.